andrew/nesbitt.io/_posts/2025-12-26-how-uv-got-so-fast.md

 These are real advantages.
 But they're smaller than the architectural wins from dropping legacy support and exploiting modern standards.

-## The actual lesson
+## Design over language

 uv is fast because of what it doesn't do, not because of what language it's written in.
 The standards work of PEP 518, 517, 621, and 658 made fast package management possible.
 Dropping eggs, pip.conf, and permissive parsing made it achievable.
 Rust makes it a bit faster still.

 pip could implement parallel downloads, global caching, and metadata-only resolution tomorrow.
 It doesn't, largely because backwards compatibility with fifteen years of edge cases takes precedence.
 But it means pip will always be slower than a tool that starts fresh with modern assumptions.

-The takeaway for other package managers: the things that make uv fast are static metadata, no code execution to discover dependencies, and the ability to resolve everything upfront before downloading.
+Other package managers could learn from this: static metadata, no code execution to discover dependencies, and the ability to resolve everything upfront before downloading.
 Cargo and npm have operated this way for years.
 If your ecosystem requires running arbitrary code to find out what a package needs, you've already lost.